Joseph Fraunhofer Award / Robert M. Burley Prize

 In 1992 the Robert M. Burley Prize was added in memory of Burley, who exemplified many of the highest attributes of the optical engineer and was the first recipient of the Fraunhofer Award.

-While Joseph Fraunhofer’s work pre-dates the founding of OSA, he is considered as one of the founders of modern optics, researching fundamental physical phenomena critical to the field such as light, heat, sound, and magnetism.
+While Joseph Fraunhofer’s work pre-dates the founding of the society, he is considered as one of the founders of modern optics, researching fundamental physical phenomena critical to the field such as light, heat, sound, and magnetism.

-Robert M. Burley was an OSA Fellow and made many contributions to optics and electro-optics over the course of his 50+ year career.
+Robert M. Burley was a Fellow of the society and made many contributions to optics and electro-optics over the course of his 50+ year career.

 About Joseph Fraunhofer